subrahmanyaba/SoundSync/README.md

-# Read me file is from chatGPT btw

 # SoundSync 🔊

 **SoundSync** is a Chrome extension that intelligently manages media volume across browser tabs.
 The active (focused) tab retains its original volume, while all other audible tabs are smoothly dimmed to avoid distractions.